PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-Functionality.md

 ***Client-side App* - an app which runs in the browser or a native mobile app, also known as a public client

-PagerDuty Apps with Scoped OAuth are able to obtain act as user tokens [via Code Grant](09-Act-as-User-OAuth-Code-Grant.md) or [via PKCE](10-Act-as-User-OAuth-PKCE.md).
+PagerDuty Apps with Scoped OAuth are able to obtain user tokens [via authorization code grant](09-User-OAuth-Token-Code-Grant.md) or [via PKCE](10-User-OAuth-Token-PKCE.md).
 The PKCE flow is preferred and adds additional security.
 However, Scoped OAuth should never be used in a public client architecture.